 While the other members of the Hoenn League's Elite Four might rely on more complex strategies in battle, Sidney prefers above all other strategies a full offensive beat-down with his Pokémon.
 In a few cases he may rely on some tactical moves for a bit of support, but in most cases, Sidney will just use the raw strength of his Pokémon to beat the opposition into the ground and leave them too badly hurt to mount any sort of counterattack.
 Sidney is careful to ensure that this doesn't actually result in the affliction of serious physical damage as a way of keeping combat rules from being broken in regards to bodily harm, but in many cases, this may be the better option over the slow, methodical beating that his Pokémon can deliver time and time again.
 Defeating Sidney will require trainers to have plenty of defensive power on their side, and even then the chances of it working well won't be that noticeable unless you bring an array of Pokémon that can put up resistance against a wide variety of types.

 Absol: This beast is not very strong when it comes to defenses, but in terms or raw power, it is still among the most dangerous of Dark-types in the entirety of the Hoenn region.
-In battle, this beast will rely on its Swords Dance technique to greatly increase its physical attack power before lashing out in close quarters with devastating Slash, Night Slash and Aerial Ace attacks, while from afar it can launch powerful Rock Slide attacks straight at the opposition.
+In battle, this beast will rely on its Swords Dance technique to greatly increase its physical attack power and its Snatch technique to steal stat-raising moves from the opposition before lashing out in close quarters with devastating Slash, Night Slash and Aerial Ace attacks, while from afar it can launch powerful Rock Slide attacks straight at the opposition.
 Absol is certainly not likely to survive more than a few direct blows in most cases, but this seem to matter very little to Sidney, as it is capable of immense damage beforehand regardless and will more than prove to be a dangerous opponent to face once Sidney decides to Mega Evolve it into Mega Absol.

 Shiftry: Shiftry takes a bit more of a tactical stance that Sidney's other Pokémon and generally starts a battle with Fake Out before using its Double Team technique to make itself almost impossible to hit and then Torment and Swagger techniques to incapacitate the opposition and make it very difficult to attack properly without wasting PP or otherwise hurting itself.
 From the safety of a distant point, this plant can then utilize its Extrasensory attack to deal considerable damage from afar and even its Feint Attack and Leaf Blade attacks up close if needed, effectively locking the opposition into a painful net that cannot be easily escaped.
 Shiftry is one of Sidney's most dangerous Pokémon because of what it's capable of once it gets rolling, so defeating it without attacks with perfect Accuracy will be more difficult than one can imagine.